codelingo/docs/docs/concepts/CLQL.md

 # Functions

 Functions allow users to execute arbitrary logic on variables.
+There are two types of functions: resolvers and asserters.

 ## Resolvers

-The following query uses the inbuilt `concat` function to find methods called `New<classname>`:
+A resolver function is used on the right hand side of a property assertion.
+In the following example, we assert that the name property of the method fact is equal to the value returned from the concat function:

 ```
 class({depth: any}):